Skip to main content

 2. Constructor Injection (The Primary Pattern)

 Constructor injection is the industry standard and the most recommended pattern in Optimizely CMS 12.
-It makes dependencies explicit and ensures that a class cannot be instantiated without its required services.
+It makes dependencies explicit and ensures that a class cannot be instantiated without its required services - making it impossible to misuse a class at compile time.

 Technical Implementation

-Dependencies are provided as parameters to the constructor.
-The .NET DI container automatically resolves these when the class (e.g., a controller or a service) is requested.
+Dependencies are provided as constructor parameters.
+The .NET DI container automatically resolves them when the class - for example, a controller or service - is requested from the container.

 public class ContactPageController : PageController<ContactPage> { private readonly IContentLoader _contentLoader; private readonly IMyCustomService _myService; // Explicit constructor dependencies public ContactPageController(IContentLoader contentLoader, IMyCustomService myService) { _contentLoader = contentLoader; _myService = myService; } public IActionResult Index(ContactPage currentPage) { var data = _myService.ProcessPage(currentPage); return View(data); } }